 Even with the addition of an advertising model, the threat posed by the competition is still very real.
 The aforementioned mega-platforms, including Amazon Prime, Apple TV, and Disney Plus, have all made significant investments in their content libraries and are vying for the top spot.

 To draw in new viewers, Apple TV, for instance, is emphasizing high-budget TV dramas like Severance.
 Its library also includes several other powerhouse artists, including Succession and Ted Lasso.

 UK viewers who don’t want to pay for a streaming service can choose from a large range of free options on traditional broadcast television networks.

 According to Netflix, advertisements will be broadcast before or during “most” TV series and films.
 The average amount of time spent on advertisements every hour, according to Netflix, is four minutes.
 But according to Netflix, “Kids” profiles won’t show any ads.
 Netflix members can still pause during an ad even though it cannot be skipped or fast-forwarded.

 Because they are switching to free substitutes like BBC iPlayer, Channel 4’s All 4, and ITV Hub, research firm Kantar discovered that people under 24 were most inclined to terminate their membership.
 These three have more impressive streaming content collections as compared to what they had a few years ago when Netflix was debatably at its best.

 Others have argued that in addition to concentrating on fresh and the best strategy for netflix ads for retaining customers and boosting sales, it also needs to assess its content and be more selective.
-Of course, Netflix is the only place to watch shows like Stranger Things, Bridgerton, and Sex Education.
+Of course, Netflix is the only place to watch shows like Stranger Things, Bridgerton, etc..
 The consensus is that it adopts a “throw everything at the wall and see what sticks” strategy in contrast to some of its competitors.